liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-1.md

 of questions a little easier in the future.

 ## Summary
 The contributor summit was personally one of the most useful days of the conference.
-Being able to see the lastest tooling and discuss the latest problems is always very useful to module authors like ourselves.
+Being able to see the latest tooling and discuss the latest problems is always very useful to module authors like ourselves.
 Hopefully you'll find this summary as useful as we do.

 Next up Day 1 - PuppetConf proper..